 Mr. Conforti is an attorney and member of the Virginia State Bar and holds a bachelor’s degree from St. Lawrence University of New York and a JD from George Mason University School of Law of Virginia.

-Scott D. Schweinfurth joined Scientific Games in October 2013 as Senior Vice President, Chief Financial Officer of Gaming and Chief Integration Officer.
-In his role as Chief Financial Officer of Gaming, Mr. Schweinfurth is responsible for all financial matters related to WMS Gaming, Williams Interactive, and the Company’s server-based and gaming-related business.
-As Chief Integration Officer, Mr. Schweinfurth leads Scientific Games’ efforts to monitor and execute on integration plans, including realization of cost and revenue synergies, preserve distinct cultural elements of each organization, and leverage unique capabilities of each organization to optimize the benefits of scale and scope achieved in the combination of the two companies.
+Scott D. Schweinfurth serves as Executive Vice President, Chief Financial Officer and Chief Integration Officer for Scientific Games.
+Schweinfuth joined Scientific Games in October 2013 as Senior Vice President, Chief Financial Officer of Gaming and Chief Integration Officer.
+In his role as Chief Financial Officer of Gaming, Mr. Schweinfurth was responsible for all financial matters related to WMS Gaming, Williams Interactive, and the Company’s server-based and gaming-related business.
+As Chief Integration Officer, Mr. Schweinfurth continues to lead Scientific Games’ efforts to monitor and execute on integration plans, including realization of cost and revenue synergies, preserve distinct cultural elements of each organization, and leverage unique capabilities of each organization to optimize the benefits of scale and scope achieved in the combination of the two companies.
 Prior to joining Scientific Games, he was Executive Vice President, Chief Financial Officer and Treasurer of WMS Industries, and directed the global management of the Company’s finance, accounting, facilities and investor relations functions.

 Before joining WMS in 2000, Mr. Schweinfurth served as Senior Vice President, Chief Financial Officer and Treasurer of Las Vegas-based Bally Technologies.
 He began his career in the audit practice at Ernst & Young, rising from staff to partner.
 He received a bachelor of science degree in Accounting from Miami University.